Jake Brimmer

-Jake William Brimmer (born 3 April 1998) is an Australian footballer who plays as a central midfielder for Melbourne Victory.
+Jake William Brimmer (born 3 April 1998) is a soccer player who plays as an attacking midfielder for A-League club Auckland FC.
+Born in Australia, he represents Malta internationally.

 Club career

 Brimmer began to show his skills at the Rowville Sports Academy and with his junior club Nunawading City before joining the FFV NTC program.
 Continuing to impress, Brimmer was in talks of a contract with Melbourne Victory before being spotted by Liverpool scout Barry Hunter, and subsequently signed a three-year deal for his childhood team.
 On 10 June 2017, he was released by Liverpool.

 On 31 July 2017, Brimmer returned to Australia, joining A-League side Perth Glory.
 In October 2020, Brimmer left Perth Glory for family reasons.

 On 9 October 2020, Brimmer was transferred to A-League side Melbourne Victory.

 In his debut season with the Victory, Brimmer made 25 appearances, finishing with 5 goals and 5 assists; alongside Rudy Gestede and Elvis Kamsoba, Brimmer finished as Melbourne Victory's joint top goalscorer for the 2020–21 season.

 Brimmer started for the Victory in the 2021 FFA Cup Final against the Central Coast Mariners at AAMI Park on 5 February 2022.
 The Victory prevailed 2–1 to win the 2021 FFA Cup, achieving Brimmer's first trophy with the Victory, as well as the Victory's second FFA Cup title.
-This was the last edition of the competition under the FFA Cup name; from 2022, the competition will be known as the Australia Cup.
 Brimmer was the joint recipient of the Mark Viduka Medal along with Kye Rowles.

+On 9 July 2024, Brimmer signed for Auckland FC for their inaugural A-League Men season.
+On 2 November 2024, Brimmer scored the first ever 2 goals in the Kiwi Clásico as Auckland FC beat the Wellington Phoenix 2–0.

 International career

 Brimmer has featured on numerous occasions for the Australian U-17 side.
 During the 2014 AFC U-16 Championship, he scored two goals in a 4–2 win over Japan.
 He was selected in the Australian squad for the 2015 FIFA U-17 World Cup.

 On 29 September 2016, Brimmer was called up for the Australian U-20 side for the 2016 AFC U-19 Championship.

+On 28 July 2025, Brimmer's request to switch international allegiance to Malta was approved by FIFA.

+On 28 August 2025, he was called up by coach Emilio De Leo for Malta’s two games in September against Lithuania and San Marino, but did not make an appearance.